monabbous/handlebars-preview-plus/README.md

 - Use `watchFiles` when external processes (e.g., build step producing JSON) should trigger preview refreshes.
 - Toggle `handlebars-preview-plus.enableDebugLogging` for verbose output in the “Handlebars Preview Plus” output channel when debugging watcher behaviour.
 - TypeScript companions follow the nearest `tsconfig.json`; ensure project settings emit CommonJS-friendly code (the extension forces `module: commonjs`).
+- Relative TypeScript imports do not require a bundler—the extension resolves and transpiles `.ts` dependencies automatically during preview.
+- Bare specifiers (`import x from "some-package"`) resolve the same way as your project does, including support for workspace `node_modules`.
+- Imported TypeScript helpers (and workspace packages pulling in `.ts` sources) are watched automatically, so unsaved edits in those files immediately trigger preview refreshes.

 ## Credits